lee-soft/ViDock/README.md

 ## Getting Started

-- Don't use the "download ZIP" feature of GitHub it will convert the windows new line characters to linux new line characters and VB6 can't understand them.
+- ~~Don't use the "download ZIP" feature of GitHub it will convert the windows new line characters to linux new line characters and VB6 can't understand them.
 Clone the repository with the GitHub desktop app
+- Clone the repo
 - Ensure you have Visual Basic 6.0(Service Pack 6) installed
 - Grab the WinU and GDIPlus TLB - extract the TLBs and add as a reference to the project
 - Grab the HookMe zip - extract the files (IHookSink.cls, MHookMe.bas) over the placeholder files (IHookSink.cls, MHookMe.bas) and disregard any other files